Hyundai Engine Oil & Filter Change DIY

 Reset Oil Service Interval

-Once you make sure the oil level is right, you can now start the engine.
+Once you ensure the oil level is right, you can start the engine.
 Don’t forget to reset the oil service reminder.
 In your Hyundai dashboard menu, look for the Distance to Service reminder.

 The following are instructions on how to reset the Oil Reminder on Hyundai.
 These instructions may vary on different Hyundai models.

-Select the maintenance schedule.
-Note that this will depend on the oil and filter that you used.
-If you used conventional oil, you will need to change your oil in 3000 miles.
+- Select the maintenance schedule.
+Note that this will depend on the oil and filter that you use.
+You would need to change your oil in 3000 miles if you used conventional oil.
 Some synthetic oils provide protection for up to 15,000 miles.

 This Hyundai oil change guide applies to the following vehicles.